Hiking the Kolekole Trail to Puʻu Hapapa on Oʻahu

 Since the Kolekole Trail is located on Schofield Barracks, you are required to either be a valid DOD card holder, accompanied by someone who is a valid DOD card holder, or have a visitor pass.

-The visitor pass is by far the most tedious and annoying method to access the hike, and being the case, many non-DOD card holders simply avoid the trail altogether because of this barrier.
+That being said, the visitor pass is, by far, the most tedious and annoying method to access the hike, and being the case, many non-DOD card holders simply avoid the trail altogether because of this barrier.

 When is the Kolekole Trail Open?